 14. Is it OK for women to make announcements, or give mission reports or personal testimonies during the worship service?

-I don’t see why these would be a problem biblically, as long as she doesn’t veer off into preaching, exhorting, or instructing the congregation… (See the remainder of my answer to this question in #2 of this article and in this article.)
+I don’t see why these would be a problem biblically, as long as she doesn’t veer off into preaching, exhorting, or instructing the congregation… (A few more details in question #2 of this article.)

 16. Should women serve as worship leaders?
 What about singing solos, singing in the choir, playing an instrument, etc.?

 No, women should not serve as the worship leader.
-The primary reason I say this has more to do with the position of minister of music – a term I think we need to get back to – than the role of women in the church…Singing in the choir or on the praise team, singing solos, playing an instrument, etc., under the leadership of the minister of music, is, of course, fine… (See the remainder of my answer to this question in #4 of this article.)
+The primary reason I say this has more to do with the position of minister of music – a term I think we need to get back to – than the role of women in the church.
+For the secondary reason, see #15 above…Singing in the choir or on the praise team, singing solos, playing an instrument, etc., under the leadership of the minister of music, is, of course, fine… (See the remainder of my answer to this question in #4 of this article.
+And be sure to read Scott Aniol’s excellent article on this subject: Who Leads Worship?)

 17. Should women serve as deacons/deaconesses?